-Criminal Defense In Illinois
+Criminal Defense Cases Won In Illinois

 We are very proud of the cases that we have won especially those when our clients were told by others to plead guilty and pray for the court’s mercy at sentencing.
 Each case is different and past case studies along with the information on this website is for informational purposes only and should not be interpreted to indicate a certain result will occur in your specific legal situation.

-Client was facing charges related with wire fraud, Medicare fraud and whole host of other criminal and civil charges brought by the federal government.
+We helped clients facing charges related with wire fraud, Medicare fraud and whole host of other criminal and civil charges brought by the federal government.
 Prior attorney recommended settling; after Mr. Jaleel’s involvement and suggestion to try the case based upon the lack of evidence, the government eventually dismissed the criminal and civil charges without the need for a trial.

 Illinois criminal defense includes both federal crimes and state offenses.
 Hiring an experienced Criminal and federal Defense Attorney will secure your win!